Last Updated: 15 April 2025

 In the quest to regain her identity, she finds herself racing against time to uncover the secrets of her world – and save it from utter annihilation.

-Well paced throughout, there was enough suspense and intrigue to keep me turning the pages without going at too fast a pace.
+It was well-paced throughout, and there was enough suspense and intrigue to keep me turning the pages without going at a pace that was too fast.
 The plot was also well structured, and I enjoyed getting to know more about each different region through the eyes of the main character, Andin, as she travelled the length and breadth of the land.

-Most of the characters were fully fleshed out and each carried their own motivations and unique personality traits - although there were certainly a few surprises hidden along the way!
+Most of the characters were fully fleshed out, and each had their own motivations and unique personality traits - although there were undoubtedly a few surprises hidden along the way!
 I particularly enjoyed seeing the relationship between Andin and the demon progress as the story continued.
 Similarly, Yshe was an interesting character that I enjoyed reading about.

 In my opinion, I felt that Andin adjusted to events a little too quickly.
-Not only is she young, but prior to the events of the book she lived quite a sheltered life and I feel she seems rather too worldly at points to be entirely in keeping with her character.
+Not only is she young, but before the events of the book, she lived quite a sheltered life, and I feel she seems rather too worldly at points to be entirely in keeping with her character.
 However, this is a minor niggle at it didn't detract from my overall enjoyment of the story.

-Well paced throughout, there was enough suspense and intrigue to keep me turning the pages without going at too fast a pace.
+It was well-paced throughout, and there was enough suspense and intrigue to keep me turning the pages without going at a pace that was too fast.
 The plot was also well structured, and I enjoyed getting to know more about each different region through the eyes of the main character, Andin, as she travelled the length and breadth of the land.

-Most of the characters were fully fleshed out and each carried their own motivations and unique personality traits - although there were certainly a few surprises hidden along the way!
+Most of the characters were fully fleshed out, and each had their own motivations and unique personality traits - although there were undoubtedly a few surprises hidden along the way!
 I particularly enjoyed seeing the relationship between Andin and the demon progress as the story continued.
 Similarly, Yshe was an interesting character that I enjoyed reading about.

 In my opinion, I felt that Andin adjusted to events a little too quickly.
-Not only is she young, but prior to the events of the book she lived quite a sheltered life and I feel she seems rather too worldly at points to be entirely in keeping with her character.
+Not only is she young, but before the events of the book, she lived quite a sheltered life, and I feel she seems rather too worldly at points to be entirely in keeping with her character.
 However, this is a minor niggle at it didn't detract from my overall enjoyment of the story.

 Rating: 3 stars

-The Demon Girl's Song is available to buy now.
+The Demon Girl's Song is available to buy now (paid link; commission earned).

 If you like the sound of this book, you might also enjoy...